iamdcj/javascripts/classes/README.md

 ## What is a Class?
 A class represents a particular type of thing, e.g. a Car, a User, a Job.

-They are a key component of Object Oriented Programming.
+They are a key component of Object Oriented Programming;

 * Classes utilises the prototypal inheritance mechanism - they work pretty much the same, the syntatical sugar makes things clearer.
 * Classes act as blueprints for one of these things.